intelowlproject/IntelOwl/docs/source/Installation.md

 * Celery: Task Queue
 * Nginx: Web Server
 * Uwsgi: Application Server
+* Elastic Search (optional): Auto-sync indexing of analysis' results.
+* Kibana (optional): GUI for Elastic Search.
+We provide a saved configuration with dashboards and visualizations.
 * Flower (optional): Celery Management Web Interface

 All these components are managed by docker-compose